Coach Nate Leslie sheds light on what is often missed in minor hockey practice

 By Nate Leslie, MA

-Coaching hockey is part art, part science.
+When it comes to minor hockey practice, coaching hockey is part art, part science.
 I learned that from mentor and former Winnipeg Jets coach Glen Williamson.
 The science includes critical components necessary in teaching the game.
 The art is the freedom that every coach has to put his or her own stamp on the team.

 A few years back, we worked with close to 2,000 youth hockey players.
 Those boys and girls, ages 6 to 18, came from western Canada, eastern United States, New Zealand, Hungary, Ontario, and even Mongolia.
 (I may leave the Mongolian players out of this analysis due to slightly sketchy quantitative data as most of them brought only skates and stick and no equipment.
 But they sure loved the game!)